 - The switch module is now smaller when the split type is adopted, allowing it to be installed in different kinds of electrical boxes.

 The patented, distinctive design eliminates safety concerns associated with other smart relay switch products, such as electric leakage during installation and light flickering when used with low-wattage light bulbs.
 It also enables it to work with the most energy-efficient light bulbs.
 In-Wall Relay Switches don't require a neutral wire, therefore they can be used in any home, including older ones without one.
 Evvr can offer you a comprehensive smart home solution whether you are an integrator, professional installer, distributor, or DIYer.
-Get in touch with us and book a sample product today!
+Get in touch with us today!

 In spite of all the doubts of adopting a new system, smart light switches are indeed about to become the new norm and hence need to be normalized as soon as possible.
 Evvr is doing an excellent job in developing smart home equipment and the products are also pocket-friendly.
 Hence proper exploration of such technology can ultimately lead you to a better home experience and can change the way we view convenience in general.